nfoert/jadeassistant/README.md

 # Jade Launcher
-The repository for the Jade Launcher.
-This contains files for the jade launcher.
+The repository for the Jade Assistant.
+This currently contains nothing.